Combines drone detection (radar/RF/EO), jamming, and spoofing into a comprehensive drone defense system.

 Explanation of C-UAS (Counter-Unmanned Aircraft Systems)

-Counter-UAS (C-UAS) detects, tracks, and eliminates unmanned aerial systems (UAS) that pose security threats through a multi-layer, multi-sensor architecture.
+Counter-UAS (C-UAS) also known as anti-drone system detects, tracks, and eliminates unmanned aerial systems (UAS) that pose security threats through a multi-layer, multi-sensor architecture.
 C-UAS solutions are critical to mitigating the risks associated with the rapid proliferation of drones, which are increasingly used for both beneficial and malicious purposes.

 Key Components of C-UAS

-1. Detection: Utilizing radar, radio frequency (RF) scanners, acoustic sensors, and optical systems to identify the presence of UAS.
+1. Detection: Utilizing radar, radio frequency (RF) scanners, acoustic sensors, and optical systems to identify the UAV.

 2. Tracking: Monitoring the flight path and location of the detected UAS using advanced tracking technologies.